DevOps-Mortals/DevOpsWiki/docs/welcome.md

 # DevOps Wiki

-:::info
+:::info Update

-Update: Certain sections of this wiki are still blank.
+Certain sections of this wiki are still blank.
 That is because I am still learning them.
 I have no intention to populate this website with plagiarised content.

 :::